zhortech/ztcorekit-ios-sdk/README.md

             }
         }
 ```

+### Auto Reconnect
+By default, ZTSettings `autoConnect` is true and ZTCoreKit will always try to automatically reconnect after an unexpected disconnection.

+ZTCoreKit will only set `autoConnect` to false after calling `disconnect()` and the disconnection is successful.

 ### Disconnection
 Disconnection can be explicit or unexpected.
 If you need to disconnect from peripheral, use this method: